Hacker News

 Also it sounds like liquidating many of these positions would be no easy feat, when they represented 3-5 days mean trading volume in the underlying asset.

-5 hours ago by fny
+4 years ago by fny

 If I have multiple billions at stake, I would assume my broker would be even more demanding of responding within a time frame.
 Note, I'm not calling for automatic liquidation, but rather some timeframe wherein discussions must be held or else the posted collateral is seized.

-5 hours ago by rtkwe
+4 years ago by rtkwe

 The problem there is at that level you're also a significant source of money for both the company and whoever gets bonus/commission on the money you bring in so suddenly there's a lot of reason to not make you annoyed enough to take your business elsewhere.

-5 hours ago by rtkwe
+4 years ago by rtkwe

 Daily digest email